 - Up to December 2015, the Northern Territory Government organisations did not use the agreed nKPI definition of an Indigenous regular client.
 From December 2015, the NT Government adopted a consistent definition.
 As such, data from December 2015 onwards are not comparable with previous periods.
 For more detail see the Indigenous primary health care key performance indicators (June 2016) DQS. - For the June 2017 nKPI data collection, changes were made to the data extraction process leading to a break in series at the national level.
 As such, data from June 2017 onwards are not strictly comparable with previous periods.
-For more detail see the Indigenous primary health care key performance indicators (December 2017) DQS. - Data for June 2017, December 2017, June 2018 and December 2018 are comparable except for indicators PI18-Kidney function test recorded and PI19-Kidney function tests.
-June 2017 national data for these indicators are not reported due to data quality issues.
-In December 2017 data from 2 CIS were excluded because of these issues.
-In June 2018 and December 2018 data from 1 CIS were excluded where the issue was still apparent. - From June 2018, the definition of a regular client excludes deceased patients. - The December 2018 collection was the first collection in which organisations submitted data via the HDP.
-Previously organisations submitted data via OCHREStreams which did not have data validation checks and organisations submitting data from the main CIS were not able to modify their data before submitting it to the AIHW.
+For more detail see the Indigenous primary health care key performance indicators (December 2017) DQS. - Data for June 2017 onwards are comparable.
+Data quality issues affected the comparability of indicators PI18-Kidney function test recorded and PI19 -Kidney function tests in June 2017 to June 2019.
+For more details see the Indigenous primary health care key performance indicators (June 2019) DQS. - From June 2018, the definition of a regular client excludes deceased patients. - From the December 2018 collection onwards organisations submitted data via the HDP.
+For more information see the Indigenous primary health care key performance indicators (December 2018) DQS. - From the June 2019 collection, organisations were not required to provide data for indicators relating to a service they were not funded to provide or if they did not have data.
+For more information see the Indigenous primary health care key performance indicators (June 2019) DQS. - It was found that CVD risk calculators embedded in some CISs do not capture all the data needed to apply the full NVDPA risk assessment algorithm.
+Data from organisations using CISs that do not capture all the necessary data may underestimate the number of clients at high CVD risk.
+Therefore data for PI21 for all affected organisations were excluded from AIHW national reporting in December 2019 and retrospectively in all previous periods. - AIHW were advised that data from 1 CIS had issues for PI09, PI10, PI11, PI16 and PI17 prior to December 2019.
+These submitted data had values drawn from all available time periods rather than the last 24 months.
+Therefore data for the affected indicators prior to December 2019 were excluded from AIHW national reporting.